woz-u/DS-Student-Resources/DS107-Big-Data/New-Course-Update/DS107L1-Big-Data-Overview-and-Introduction-to-AWS.md

 3.  **Velocity** refers to the speed of data generation and storage.
 This typically ties into the "real-time" rate of data transmission.
 With large-scale or global companies that are dealing with transactional or monitoring data, the velocity can be incredibly fast.
 For instance, **[at the end of 2021 there were a half a billion Tweets being sent per day](https://startupbonsai.com/twitter-statistics/)**.

-In addition, as big data has gotten more popular, other Vs have been added.
+In addition, as big data has become more popular, other Vs have been added.
 Consider also noting:

 4. **Veracity:** How trustworthy the data is.
 As data is coming in, is it likely to create discrepancies on your cluster?
 Are you likely to have duplicate records?
 What happens in the case of computer failure?